evanshortiss/fhlog/README.md

 Detect if this Logger is silent or not.
 Returns a Boolean

 ##### debug(str)
-Print a log at DEBUG level.
-Works just like regular console.log.
+Print a log at DBG level.
+Works like regular console.debug.

 ##### info(str)
-Print a log at INFO level.
-Works just like regular console.log.
+Print a log at INF level.
+Works like regular console.info.

 ##### warn(str)
-Print a log at WARN level.
-Works just like regular console.log.
+Print a log at WRN level.
+Works like regular console.warn.

 ##### error(str)
-Print a log at ERROR level.
-Works just like regular console.log.
+Print a log at ERR level.
+Works like regular console.error.

 ##### err(str)
 Shorthand for the _error_ method.